sorei9240/sorei9240/README.md

 - 👋 Hi, I’m @sorei9240
 - 👀 I’m interested in python, SQL, data visualisation, AI & ML
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on beginner projects
+- 💞️ I’m looking to collaborate on beginner & intermediate projects
-- 📫 How to reach me ...

 <!---
 sorei9240/sorei9240 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.